kdavidmoore/final-project/README.md

 * MySQL and Node.js driver for [mysql](https://www.npmjs.com/package/mysql)

 ### Note:
-You will need a public access token from Mapbox for the embedded map to work.
+If you download the source code and attempt to run the app on your computer, you will need a public access token from Mapbox.
+Otherwise, the embedded maps (in progress) will not work.
 Store your access token under assets/js/mapboxApi.js like so:
 ```javascript
 const pubAccessToken = 'myPublicAccessTokenString';
 ```